What is Postpartum Depersonalization and Derealization? A Guide to That "Out of Body" Feeling

 How Long Does Postpartum Depersonalization Last?

 Postpartum depersonalization is not permanent.
-For most people, it resolves as the underlying conditions — anxiety, depression, sleep deprivation, trauma — are addressed.
-Some experience it intermittently (mainly during periods of high stress or at night), while others experience it more constantly until treatment begins to take effect.
+For most people, it resolves as the underlying conditions, such as anxiety, postpartum depression, sleep deprivation, or trauma, are addressed.
+Some experience it intermittently, mainly during periods of high stress or at night.
+Others experience it more persistently until treatment begins to take effect.

-If you've been experiencing this for weeks or months and it's not lifting on its own, that's a clear sign that the underlying cause needs direct attention — not more time.
+If you've been experiencing this for weeks or months and it's not lifting on its own, that's a clear sign that the underlying cause needs direct attention.

 How Postpartum Depersonalization Is Treated